PolBonSal/PolBonSal.github.io/README.md

 <h1>PolBonSal</h1>
 <p>Here I am going to post my stuff</p>

-Access to my linkedin [Paul Linkedin](https://www.linkedin.com/in/paul-timothée-bonnet-salvador-862629191).

-<p>Theres being changes</p>

-<a href="https://www.linkedin.com/in/paul-timothée-bonnet-salvador-862629191">My linked in</a>
+Access to my linkedin <a href="https://www.linkedin.com/in/paul-timothée-bonnet-salvador-862629191">My linked in</a>

+I can also write here a small paragraph

 </body>
 </html>